Send audiences to The Trade Desk

 The Trade Desk is a platform for wide internet advertising and enables the use of UID 2.0 for first-party paid media advertising.

-Amperity can manage audiences for The Trade Desk demand-side platform, from which your brand can reach audiences throughout their entire digital journey and across every channel and device, including:
+Amperity can manage audiences within The Trade Desk demand-side platform, from which your brand can reach those audiences throughout their entire digital journey and across every channel and device, including:

 • Display advertising on ABC, ESPN, the Wall Street Journal, live sporting events (Major League Baseball), in-store advertising at WalMart, and more.